Arts We Train

 One of our schools main focuses is on the longsword as instructed in the Liechtenauer tradition of knightly martial arts.

-curriculum focuses on the study and interpretation of Liechtenauers Zettel & the Nürnberger Handschrift sometimes attributed to Hans Dobringer as our primary sources with all later masters of the Liechtenauer tradition as secondary sources.
+Our curriculum focuses on the study and interpretation of Liechtenauers Zettel & the Nürnberger Handschrift sometimes attributed to Hans Dobringer as our primary sources with all later masters of the Liechtenauer tradition as secondary sources.

 We focus significantly on setting a good foundation and instilling the importance of timing, structure and distance along with the principals laid down by the masters themselves.